-Associate professor in the Herberger Institute for Design and the Arts.
+Professor, Herberger Institute for Design and the Arts

 Shin believes that design is a powerful force that can be life-changing.
 His interests center around the humanization of technology with a specific focus on assistive devices for people with physical limitations.
 He has received more than 15 design awards, including International Design Excellence Awards and Medical Design Excellence Awards.